Industry Academia Partnership Programme - India

 Under this call we will support proposals that fit with one or more of the IAPP’s identified outcome areas:

-Enhanced industry input into engineering curricula and educational practice within Indian universities to improve the imparting of practical engineering skills and enhance graduate employability;
+Enhanced industry input into engineering curricula and teaching in Partner Country universities to improve the quality and uptake of practical engineering skills and help develop a talent pipeline for emerging and/ or currently skill-scarce industries;

 The lead applicant will be an individual at an Indian university which must propose a means of collaboration with co-applicants that meet the above-identified Programme outcome areas.
-Co-applicants must include at least one industry partner and one UK university.
-Applications which involve additional University and Industry partners from both countries will be looked upon favourably.
-For the purposes of this call, industry partner is defined broadly and may include engineering-related businesses, government, NGOs and other non-academic partners.
+Co-applicants must include at least one local industry partner and at least one UK university or research institution partner.
+Additional partners are not obliged but are encouraged, especially the involvement of UK industry partners.

-As a result of the call, a series of grants of up to GBP £50,000 will be issued.
-The project duration will not exceed 24 months, including all research activities and final reporting.
-The proposed start date for the project must be within April 2017 and all projects, including submission of reports, must be completed by end of April 2019.
+As a result of the call, a series of grants in the range of GBP £10,000 to GBP £50,000 will be issued.
+The project duration will not exceed 24 months, including all project activities and final reporting.
+The proposed start date for the project must be within February or March 2018 and all projects, including submission of reports, must be completed by end of February 2020.

 How to Apply

 Applications can only be submitted by the lead institution and must be submitted via the Academy's online grants system.
-Applicants should ensure they read the Applicant Guidance Notes so they gain full understanding of the overall Programme objectives and the different information and materials required for the application before submitting their application.
+Applicants should ensure they read the Guidance Notes so they gain full understanding of the overall Programme objectives and the different materials needed for the application before submitting their application.

 Online Grants Management System (via online grant system - you must first register with the system, create a profile and submit through the Industry Academia Partnership Programme - India portal)